Penetration Testing Cost

 - Penetration Testing Cost from High Bit Security

-- Pricing Background for Manual Penetration Testing
+- Pricing Background for Manual Pentesting

 - Is there a case for not publishing prices?